dqops/dqo/docs/checks/column/whitespace/whitespace-text-percent.md

 **Check description**

-Verifies that the percentage of whitespace strings in a column does not exceed the maximum accepted percent.
+Detects texts that contain only spaces and other whitespace characters and measures their percentage in the column.
+It raises a data quality issue when their rate exceeds a *max_percent* parameter value.
 Stores a separate data quality check result for each daily partition.

 |Data quality check name|Category|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|Standard|
 |-----------------------|--------|----------|----------|-----------------|-----------------|------------|--------|